 Deciding on the type of website you’re making right from the outset can save you plenty of time in the long run.
 Because if you spend time and effort on making a certain type of site, only to be forced to try and turn it into something entirely different, it can be quite a painful – not to mention costly – experience.

-This scenario is especially true of e-commerce sites, as they require special facilities and coding that a different kind of website certainly won’t need.
+This scenario is especially true of e-commerce sites, as they require special facilities, web hosting (opens in new tab) and coding that a different kind of website certainly won’t need.

 There is little point going to the expense of creating a site with all the functionality to sell products if you’ve no intention of offering online sales.
 And equally, adding this functionality into a site that was previously meant to be a blog or portfolio solution is going to be a frustrating experience.

 So what sort of website do you need?
 Let’s explore some of the main types of sites, and whether they fit the bill for you.

 - We’ve chosen the best web hosting services right here

 - These are the best free web hosting (opens in new tab)companies around

 - And those are currently the best website builders (opens in new tab)

 Every major company has a main site, the one that you’re invariably directed to if you put the firm’s name into a search engine, because it’s returned at the top of the search results.